 Vote: This measure passed unanimously, 3-0.

-2. Items for Action: Pain Management Clinics Ordinance
+2. Items for Act: Pain Management Clinics Ordinance

 Summary: This item provides requirements of business licensing relating to clinics that prescribe and dispense pain medicines.
 Penalties for violations are also included.

-The council also planned to lift a moratorium instituted in February on such businesses from establishing in the city.
+The council also instituted in February on such businesses from establishing in the city.
 The moratorium commenced to keep pill mills out out of the city while staff investigated the issue more.

 In the city work session, staff said the painkillers are more deadly that other drugs and accidents.
 City Attorney Richard Carothers said it was "the" problem.

 Indeed, a recent report published by the National Center for Health Statistics at the Centers for Disease Control and Prevention, indicates that drug poisoning is the leading cause of death from injuries.
 And, that pain killers such as those that have codeine, cause most of those drug poisoning deaths.

 Penalties for pain clinics not conforming to the city's new standards include revocation or suspension of a business license.)

 Vote: This measure passed unanimously, 3-0.
 Additionally, council lifted the moratorium.